-English as a Foreign Language (EFL) is an English as a Second Language (ESL) program designed to develop the academic English skills of college-level students who wish to study in the U.S. Most students in the program are immigrants new to the U.S. The program also helps working adults improve language skills for professional development and career advancement.
+English as a Foreign Language (EFL) is an English as a Second Language (ESL) program designed to develop the academic English skills of college-level students who wish to study in the U.S. Most students in the program are immigrants new to the U.S. Wake Tech's International Students Office has information about obtaining a student visa or handling other matters.

-The EFL program offers the following courses in sequence:
+The following courses are offered in sequence:

 Follow these steps to apply to the EFL program: